Tech-at-DU/Magic-8Ball-Swift4/P5-Connecting-Code/content.md

 ![Changed Text](assets/changed_text.png)

-Here's what we did:
+*Here's what we did:*

 Each `UILabel` has a text attribute that can be changed and updated.
 This will also update the UI on the screen.
 When `shakeButtonTapped(_:)` was called, we set the text property of our label to a new string.

-With our new knowledge of handling button interactions and changing the label text, we now can implement our logic of randomly selecting displaying a magic 8 ball answer.
+With our new knowledge of handling button interactions and changing the label text, we now can implement our logic of randomly selecting displaying a Magic 8-Ball answer.

 # Implementing Our Logic